Extragalactic magnetism with SOFIA (SALSA Legacy Program) -- V: First results on the magnetic field orientation of galaxies: Magnetic field orientation maps

 \subsection{Results}

 We present the results from the analysis of the morphology of the $B$-field estimated using FIR and radio observations.
-We divide our sample into starburst and/or high inclination galaxies (without a clear spiral pattern, Sec.\,\ref{subsec:results_Bmaps_edgeon}) and low inclination spiral galaxies (with a spiral $B$-field pattern, Sec.\,\ref{subsec:results_Bmaps_faceon}).
+We divide our sample (Table \ref{tab:GalaxySample}) into starburst and/or high inclination galaxies ($\divideontimes$; without a clear spiral pattern, Sec.\,\ref{subsec:results_Bmaps_edgeon}) and low inclination spiral galaxies ($\circledcirc$; with a spiral $B$-field pattern, Sec.\,\ref{subsec:results_Bmaps_faceon}).
+In general, some spiral galaxies with lower inclination tend to present well-defined spiral magnetic arms.
+We use these to measure their magnetic pitch angles.
+Starburst and edge-on galaxies show multiple B-field components associated with the galactic outflows, if present, and the B-fields parallel to the disk.
+We note that this classification addresses strictly the projected B-field structure of the objects, which can be different from their respective morphological classification.